 within 1 hour.
 Keep the sample at body temperature and out of direct sunlight.

-The sample cannot be collected by having sex and then withdrawing when you
+Do not collect the sample by having sex and then withdrawing when you ejaculate, because vaginal

-or mild discomfort when the speculum is put into your vagina.
-The speculum
+or slight pain when the speculum is put into your vagina.
+The plastic or metal speculum

-spreads apart the vaginal walls, allowing your doctor to look at the inside of
+spreads apart the vaginal walls.
+This allows your doctor to look at the inside of

 warmed with water or lubricated with a vaginal lubricant (such as K-Y Jelly).

 Try to relax your legs and hips as much as you can.